Full-Time Online Learning for Elementary Students

 Students will have a home room teacher, who guides most of the student’s learning.
 Students acquire knowledge and develop skills as they interact with their teachers and content through Google Classroom.
 Students will engage with a range of technologies and traditional tools to support learning.
 Teachers will guide students and their caregivers as they explore new tools.

-Each elementary student is required to commit to learning activities that account for approximately 20 hours per week.
+Each elementary student is required to commit to learning activities that account for a minimum of 20 to 25 hours per week.
 This includes time for both live (synchronous) learning as well time to read instructions, complete assignments, watch recorded videos, etc.

 Social Studies, Math, Art, Health and Life, English Language Arts, Music, Science, Physical Education